Borja García (footballer, born November 1990): Girona and Huesca

 On 26 August 2015, García agreed to a two-year contract at Girona FC after his link to Real Madrid expired.
-On 15 September 2020, after five years as an undisputed starter for the Catalans, García moved to SD Huesca, newly promoted to the first division, on a three-year deal.
+On 15 September 2020, after five years as an undisputed starter for the Catalans, he moved to SD Huesca, newly promoted to the first division, on a three-year deal.
 The following 31 August, after the latter's relegation, he left as a free agent.

 García returned to Girona in August 2021, on a two-year contract.
+He contributed two goals to their top-tier promotion, including one in the 2–0 away win over SD Eibar in the playoff semi-finals; subsequently, he was often sidelined due to injury.

+On 2 July 2024, García left the Estadi Montilivi, having totalled 233 appearances in two spells.